-Cacio all'argentiera is a dish invented by a silversmith in Palermo.
-It is said that he lived right in via dell'Argenteria, a side street in the Vucciria market district, where the silversmiths once worked.
+Cacio all'argentiera is a dish invented by an silversmith from Palermo.
+It is said that he lived right in via dell'Argenteria, a side street in the Vucciria market district, where silversmiths once worked.

-The ingredients in this recipe are very simple.
+The ingredients of this recipe are very simple.

 - 1 sparing drizzle of oil

 Cut the semi-mature Ragusano caciocavallo into slices of a certain thickness, at least 1 centimeter .
 Then, place it in a bowl.